Vatajankoski optimizes Kankaanpää district heating system with Gradyent's real-time Digital Twin

 Efficient design studies and analyses

 Vatajankoski leveraged the Digital Twin to do just that.
-Among the many scenarios investigated were a new pipeline serving additional users, adding electric boilers to their source portfolio, and exploiting waste heat from a planned data centre.
-By exploring various scenarios using the Digital Twin, Vatajankoski gained valuable insights into how the proposed modifications would affect network behaviour, economics, and operation.
+Among the many scenarios investigated were a new pipeline serving additional users, adding electric boilers to their existing source portfolio, and utilizing waste heat from a planned data center.
+By exploring various scenarios using the Digital Twin, Vatajankoski gained valuable insights into how the proposed modifications would affect network behavior, economics, and operation.

 Understanding the impact of network expansion